 - Invite retired members to serve ex-officio and provide continuity as membership turns over.
 These members can support the work of the council but cannot discuss or vote on applications during their year off.

-- Collect and organize important information that a new chair will need: state and local guidelines, current list of members with contact information, current contacts in the municipality, name and number of the council's MCC staff contact, correspondence with the MCC and local sources, list of approved and denied proposals, minutes of meetings and any other council documents.
+- Collect and organize important information that a new chair will need: state guidelines and council priorities, current list of members with contact information, current contacts in the municipality, name and number of the council's MCC staff contact, correspondence with the MCC and local sources, list of approved and denied proposals, minutes of meetings and any other council documents.

 - Keep files organized throughout the year so that volunteers assuming new roles and responsibilities will find the transition smooth and problem-free.
 Handing over the jumbled contents of a file box to a new chair will likely contribute to that member's quick resignation.

-- Annually review the LCC Program Regulations and Guidelines with veteran members and newcomers alike.
+- Annually review the LCC Program Guidelines with veteran members and newcomers alike.
 Include an orientation with a social component to make new people feel welcome and to build team spirit.

 Back to Top